Whenever we choose it

 - The Quiet One: Secret Bear has no lines in the film, and Friend Bear has to translate for him.

 - Sealed Evil in a Can: The book spirit, which Nicholas inadvertently unseals when he first opens the book.

 - Shout-Out: The spirit has facial similarities to the Wicked Queen from Snow White and the Seven Dwarfs.

 - Suddenly Voiced: Secret Bear gets one very brief line when he shouts "YEAH!" during the end song "In a Care Bear Family."

 - Vile Villain, Saccharine Show: The book spirit.
-And Nicholas in the third act.
+Nicholas becomes this in the third act.

 - When Trees Attack: A tree, possessed by a spell from the book, tries to capture Kim and Jason.

-- Worrying for the Wrong Reason: A couple of kids and a couple of Care Bears are stuck in a tree and afraid of falling when Friend points out that they should be more afraid of the lion that's climbing up for them.
-(Fortunately, the lion turns out to be friendly and just wanted to help.)
+- Worrying for the Wrong Reason: A couple of kids and a couple of Care Bears are stuck in a tree and afraid of falling, when Friend Bear points out that they should be more afraid of the lion that's climbing up for them.
+(Fortunately, the lion turns out to be Braveheart Lion, who just wants to help.)